Jutho/TensorKit.jl/docs/src/man/categories.md

 product structure of the domain or codomain, and so the left and right unitor are analogous to removing extra dimensions of size 1 from a multidimensional array.
-The fact that arrays with and without additional dimensions 1 are not automatically identical and an actual operation is required to insert or remove them, has led to some controversy in several programming languages that provide native support for multidimensional arrays.
+The fact that arrays with and without additional dimensions 1 are not automatically identical and an actual operation is required to insert or remove them, has led to some discussion in several programming languages that provide native support for multidimensional arrays.

 For what concerns the associator, the distinction between ``(V_1 ⊗ V_2) ⊗ V_3`` and